Self-care

 1. Practice gratitude

 One of the best ways to start feeling better fast is to practice gratitude.
-Gratitude is said to be the parent of all virtues and it often leads to an optimistic perspective too.
-You can write in a gratitude journal or make a gratitude list to remind you of what’s important to you.
+Gratitude is said to be the parent of all virtues and often leads to an optimistic perspective.
+You can write in a gratitude journal or make a gratitude list to remind you of what’s important.
 These simple practices are quick and boost your mood – fast!

 2. Cultivate self-compassion

 Self-compassion can help you feel better about yourself.
-When you’re not as judgmental of your thoughts, emotions, and behaviors – you treat yourself better.
+You treat yourself better when you’re not as judgmental of your thoughts, emotions, and behaviors.
 You can boost self-compassion by writing down things you’re proud of and reminding yourself that you’re always learning and evolving.
 Even when things don’t work out as you hoped, a small nugget of wisdom can help boost your mood.
-When you keep in mind all of the good things about yourself it encourages you to treat yourself with kindness.
+Considering all of the good things about yourself encourages you to treat yourself with kindness.

 3. Boost self-confidence

 When you are confident, you’re more likely to take the necessary actions you need to take to improve your life.
 As a result of this boost in motivation, it is easier to be in a better mood.
 One way to boost self-confidence is by reminding yourself of your strengths and positive qualities.
 Think about your strengths.
-It doesn’t have to be a huge accomplishment — maybe you’re a great baker, the video game champ in your friend group or you’re good at your job.
-Acknowledging what your good can help boost your mood.
+It doesn’t have to be a huge accomplishment — maybe you’re a great baker, the video game champ in your friend group, or you’re good at your job.
+Acknowledging what you are good at can help boost your mood.

 4. Change your point of view

-Research shows that future pacing or looking at your current life from a point view in the future can decrease your negative emotional experience and help you feel better now (Bruehlman-Senecal & Ayduk, 2015).
-So, if you’ve experienced a difficult situation that leads to feeling down, it can be helpful to imagine what your life after there’s some distance between now and then.
-This perspective helps to feel hopeful about the future and boost your mood.
+Research shows that future pacing or looking at your current life from a point of view in the future can decrease your negative emotional experience and help you feel better now.
+So, if you’ve experienced a difficult situation that leads to feeling down, imagining your life after there’s some distance between now and then can be helpful.
+This perspective helps you feel hopeful about the future and boost your mood.
 Tell yourself about all the great stuff your future self is doing.
-Acknowledge that you’ll move through this challenging situation and on the other side you’ll have gained more experience and self-knowledge.
+Acknowledge that you’ll move through this challenging situation; on the other side, you’ll gain more experience and self-knowledge.

 5. Notice the positive things

-Many studies show that focusing your attention on the positive improves well-being (MacLeod, et al., 2002; Wadlinger & Isaacowitz, 2008).
-This doesn’t mean, “focus on the positive and forget the negative” – that’s just not practical.
-Instead, acknowledge the current situation and what’s difficult and at the same time also acknowledging the good things in life is the focus.
-A well-rounded perspective is both realistic, helps boost your mood and gives you something to look forward to as well.
+Many studies show that focusing your attention on the positive improves well-being.
+This doesn’t mean “focus on the positive and forget the negative” – that’s just not practical.
+Instead, acknowledging the current situation and what’s difficult and, at the same time, also recognizing the good things in life is the focus.
+A realistic, well-rounded perspective helps boost your mood and gives you something to look forward to.

 In sum

-When life happens, like it does for all of us and you’re feeling down it’s often difficult to think about what would help.
-This short article gives you some simple and easy steps you can take to boost your mood.
-Be sure to remember that self-compassion will help you feel better with more authenticity than negative thinking could ever do!
+When life happens, like it does for all of us, and you’re feeling down, it’s often difficult to think about what would help.
+This short article gives some simple and easy steps to boost your mood.
+Remember that self-compassion will help you feel better with more authenticity than negative thinking could ever do!

 • Discover How to Grow Your Emotional Well-being